Skip to content

 ENDMETHOD.

-The message box provides basic output.
-For a more detailed output, use the popup z2ui5_cl_pop_messages:
+The message box gives you basic output.
+For richer detail, use the popup Z2UI5_CL_POP_MESSAGES:

 abap